 In this work, we present \textbf{REMUL}: \textbf{R}elaxed \textbf{E}quivariance via \textbf{Mu}ltitask \textbf{L}earning.
 REMUL is a training procedure that aims to learn approximate equivariance during training for unconstrained networks using a multitask approach with adaptive weights.
-We conduct a comprehensive evaluation of unconstrained models trained with REMUL, comparing their performance and computational efficiency against equivariant models.
-We consider Transformers and Graph Neural Networks (GNNs), as well as their E(3) equivariant versions, as our main baselines, focusing on roto-translation group.

-Our contributions are as follows: \begin{itemize} \item We formulate equivariance as a weighted multitask learning objective for unconstrained models, aiming to simultaneously learn the objective function and approximate the required equivariance associated with the data and the task. \item We demonstrate that by adjusting the weighting of the equivariance loss, we can modulate the extent to which a model exhibits equivariance, depending on the requirements of the task.
-Specifically, tasks that demand full equivariance require a higher weight on the equivariance component, whereas tasks that require less strict equivariance can be managed with lower weights. \item Empirically, we show that Transformers and Graph Neural Networks trained with our multitask learning approach compete or outperform their equivariant counterparts. \item By leveraging the efficiency of Transformers, we achieve up to $10\times$ speed-up at inference and $2.5\times$ speed-up in training compared to equivariant baselines.
-This finding could provide motivations for the use of unconstrained models, which do not require equivariance in their design, potentially offering a more practical approach. \item We point out that the standard Transformer exhibits a more convex loss surface near the local minima compared to the Geometric Algebra Transformer \citep{brehmer2023geometric}, which can indicate further evidence of the optimization difficulties of equivariant networks. \end{itemize}
+We conduct a comprehensive evaluation of unconstrained models trained with REMUL, comparing their performance and computational efficiency to equivariant models.
+We consider Transformers and Graph Neural Networks (GNNs) and their roto-translational (E(3))-equivariant versions as our main baselines.
+Our contributions are: \begin{itemize} \item We formulate equivariance as a weighted multitask learning objective for unconstrained models, aiming to simultaneously learn the objective function and approximate the required equivariance associated with the data and the task. \item We demonstrate that by adjusting the weighting of the equivariance loss, we can modulate the extent to which a model exhibits equivariance, depending on the task's requirements.
+Specifically, tasks that demand full equivariance require a higher weight on the equivariance term, whereas tasks that require less strict equivariance can be managed with lower weights. \item Empirically, we show that Transformers and Graph Neural Networks trained with our multitask learning approach compete or outperform their equivariant counterparts. \item By leveraging the efficiency of Transformers, we achieve up to $10\times$ speed-up at inference and $2.5\times$ speed-up in training compared to equivariant baselines.
+This finding could provide motivations for the use of unconstrained models, which do not require equivariance in their design, potentially offering a more practical approach. \item We point out that the standard Transformer exhibits a more convex loss surface near the local minima compared to the Geometric Algebra Transformer \cite{brehmer2023geometric}, which can indicate further evidence of the optimization difficulties of equivariant networks. \end{itemize}